fasiha/clj-kuromoji-front-end/README.md

 - [inflection features](https://gist.github.com/masayu-a/3e11168f9330e2d83a68)
 - [inflection type features](https://gist.github.com/masayu-a/b3ce862336e47736e84f)

 An awesome feature of Kuromoji 1.0 is N-best tokenizations.
-This is made available at the `/parse-nbest/` endpoint (i.e., `http://localhost:3600/parse-nbest/何できた？`), and returns the top ten results.
+This is made available at the `/parse-nbest/` endpoint (i.e., `http://localhost:3600/parse-nbest/何できた？`), and returns the top ten results as an array/vector.

 ## Abbreviated tokenization
-Here’s a subset of the above tokenized data for easier digestion.
-Again, it’s Kuromoji/UniDic’s tokenization of 「お寿司が食べたい。」.
+Here’s a subset of the tokenized data for easier digestion, of Kuromoji/UniDic’s tokenization of 「お寿司が食べたい。」.

 | literal   | lemma    | part of speech                    | conjugation                | conjugation type                       |
 |---|---|---|---|---|